-Parents are asked to commit to the following promise in the form of an oath on Intake Day (Day Zero):
+Parents are asked to commit to the following promise on Intake Day (Day Zero):

 I am a National Guard Youth Challenge Parent.

 I will hold you accountable for your actions and support you through the journey ahead of you.

 I will be here for you at every turn in the road and I will remind you every day what an amazing individual you are becoming.